-The indenture under which the 2019 Notes and 2025 Notes were issued offers limited protection to their respective holders.
-The terms of the indenture and the 2019 Notes and 2025 Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on an investment in the 2019 Notes and 2025 Notes.
-In particular, the terms of the indentures and the 2019 Notes and 2025 Notes do not place any restrictions on our or our subsidiaries' ability to:
+The indenture under which our Notes were issued offers limited protection to their respective holders.
+The terms of the indenture and our Notes do not restrict our or any of our subsidiaries' ability to engage in, or otherwise be a party to, a variety of corporate transactions, circumstances or events that could have an adverse impact on an investment in our Notes.
+In particular, the terms of the indentures and our Notes do not place any restrictions on our or our subsidiaries' ability to:

-- issue securities or otherwise incur additional indebtedness or other obligations, including (1) any indebtedness or other obligations that would be equal in right of payment to the 2019 Notes and 2025 Notes, (2) any indebtedness or other obligations that would be secured and therefore rank effectively senior in right of payment to the 2019 Notes and 2025 Notes to the extent of the values of the assets securing such debt, (3) indebtedness of ours that is guaranteed by one or more of our subsidiaries and which therefore would rank structurally senior to the 2019 Notes and 2025 Notes and (4) securities, indebtedness or other obligations issued or incurred by our subsidiaries that would be senior in right of payment to our equity interests in our subsidiaries and therefore would rank structurally senior in right of payment to the assets of our subsidiaries, in each case other than an incurrence of indebtedness or other obligation that would cause a violation of Section 18(a)(1) (A) as modified by Section 61(a)(1) of the 1940 Act or any successor provisions; - pay distributions on, or purchase or redeem or make any payments in respect of, capital stock or other securities ranking junior in right of payment to the 2019 Notes and 2025 Notes; - sell assets (other than certain limited restrictions on our ability to consolidate, merge or sell all or substantially all of our assets); - enter into transactions with affiliates; - create liens (including liens on the shares of our subsidiaries) or enter into sale and leaseback transactions; - make investments; or - create restrictions on the payment of distributions or other amounts to us from our subsidiaries.
+- issue securities or otherwise incur additional indebtedness or other obligations, including (1) any indebtedness or other obligations that would be equal in right of payment to our Notes, (2) any indebtedness or other obligations that would be secured and therefore rank effectively senior in right of payment to our Notes to the extent of the values of the assets securing such debt, (3) indebtedness of ours that is guaranteed by one or more of our subsidiaries and which therefore would rank structurally senior to our Notes and (4) securities, indebtedness or other obligations issued or incurred by our subsidiaries that would be senior in right of payment to our equity interests in our subsidiaries and therefore would rank structurally senior in right of payment to our Notes with respect to the assets of our subsidiaries, in each case other than an incurrence of indebtedness or other obligation that would cause a violation of Section 18(a)(1)(A) as modified by Section 61(a)(1) of the 1940 Act or any successor provisions; - pay distributions on, or purchase or redeem or make any payments in respect of, capital stock or other securities ranking junior in right of payment to our Notes; - sell assets (other than certain limited restrictions on our ability to consolidate, merge or sell all or substantially all of our assets); - enter into transactions with affiliates; - create liens (including liens on the shares of our subsidiaries) or enter into sale and leaseback transactions; - make investments; or - create restrictions on the payment of distributions or other amounts to us from our subsidiaries.

-Furthermore, the terms of the indenture and supplemental indenture governing the 2019 Notes and 2025 Notes do not protect their respective holders in the event that we experience changes (including significant adverse changes) in our financial condition, results of operations or credit ratings, as they do not require that we or our subsidiaries adhere to any financial tests or ratios or specified levels of net worth, revenues, income, cash flow or liquidity, except as required under the 1940 Act.
+Furthermore, the terms of the indenture and our Notes do not protect their respective holders in the event that we experience changes (including significant adverse changes) in our financial condition, results of operations or credit ratings, as they do not require that we or our subsidiaries adhere to any financial tests or ratios or specified levels of net worth, revenues, income, cash flow or liquidity, except as required under the 1940 Act.

-Our ability to recapitalize, incur additional debt and take a number of other actions that are not limited by the terms of the 2019 Notes and 2025 Notes may have important consequences for their holders, including making it more difficult for us to satisfy our obligations with respect to the 2019 Notes and 2025 Notes or negatively affecting their trading value.
+Our ability to recapitalize, incur additional debt and take a number of other actions that are not limited by the terms of our Notes may have important consequences for their holders, including making it more difficult for us to satisfy our obligations with respect to our Notes or negatively affecting their trading value.

-Certain of our current debt instruments include more protections for their respective holders than the indenture and the 2019 Notes and 2025 Notes.
-In addition, other debt we issue or incur in the future could contain more protections for its holders than the indenture and the 2019 Notes and 2025 Notes, including additional covenants and events of default.
-The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of the 2019 Notes and 2025 Notes.
+Certain of our current debt instruments include more protections for their respective holders than the indenture and our Notes.
+In addition, other debt we issue or incur in the future could contain more protections for its holders than the indenture and our Notes, including additional covenants and events of default.
+The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of our Notes.

-An active trading market for the 2019 Notes and 2025 Notes may not develop, which could limit their market price or the ability of their respective holders to sell them.
-If a rating agency assigns the 2019 Notes and 2025 Notes a non-investment grade rating, they may be subject to greater price volatility than similar securities without such a rating.
+An active trading market for our Notes may not develop, which could limit their market price or the ability of their respective holders to sell them.
+If a rating agency assigns our Notes a non-investment grade rating, they may be subject to greater price volatility than similar securities without such a rating.